ckaotik/Broker_Garbage/readme.txt

 Items on this list will never have their auction value used.
 This is useful for food, drinks and other things people tend to put on the AH at unbelievable prices.

 * Include List
-Items on this list will be dropped, no matter what Quality Treshold you might have set.
+Items on this list will be always be shown in the drop Tooltip, no matter what Quality Treshold you might have set.
 Caution!
 Grayed out items on there are items that are on your global list, active for all characters.
 Colorful ones are just for your current character.

-* Drop List
-If your inventory gets too full and you want to drop something, these items will show up in the tooltip with a forced value of 0 copper.
-Items above your Quality Treshold will NOT be dropped.

 * Auto-Sell List
 Items on this list will be sold whenever you talk to a vendor.
 Items of higher quality than your Quality Treshold WILL be sold.